 - Anonymize data for privacy

-- The requirement to notify those affect as soon as possible
+- The requirement to notify those affected as soon as possible

 - Let the government know as soon as possible